 FAQs: Pan Tilt Zoom Camera Systems

-PTZ stands for pan tilt zoom.
-Pan is the horizontal sweep of the unit while tilt is the vertical movement of the camera.
-Zoom is the ability of the camera to enlarge the field of view.
+PTZ stands for pan, tilt, and zoom.
+Pan is the horizontal sweep of the unit, while tilt is the vertical movement of the security camera.
+Optical zoom is the ability of the security camera to enlarge the field of view.
 Quite a few PTZ cameras can cover all angles with a 360° pan and 90° tilt.

-How far a PTZ unit can see will depend on the specific product you get and the optical zoom specifications.
-It is essential to distinguish between optical zoom and digital zoom as only one allows you to see far away truly.
+How far a PTZ security camera can see will depend on the specific product you get and the optical zoom specifications.
+It is essential to distinguish between optical zoom and digital zoom as the only one allows you to see far away truly.

-Our Choice For Best PLZ Security Camera Is...
+Our Choice For Best PTZ Security Camera Is...

 With so many burglaries happening in the United States and other countries, it’s crucial you and your family feel safe in your home.
 After extensive testing, we concluded the Reolink 5MP High-Speed is the best PTZ camera you can purchase right now.
 We like that it has wireless capabilities and can be controlled from your phone via WiFi.